The LIVE555TM Media Server

 (A single server can stream the same file(s) using either RTSP/RTP (to standard RTSP/RTP clients such as

-or using HTTP (to "Safari" on iPhones and iPads).)
+or using HTTP (to "Safari" on Macs, iPhones, and iPads).)

-For a streamed file to be viewable on an iPhone or iPad, it must be a MPEG Transport Stream file with H.264 video,
+For a streamed file to be viewable on a Mac, iPhone, or iPad, it must be a MPEG Transport Stream file with H.264 video,

 H.264 "Baseline profile 3.0, Baseline profile 3.1, or Main profile 3.1", or just "Baseline 3.1" for older iPhones.

 Also, each such Transport Stream file must have a corresponding

 (However, unlike some other streaming servers for iPhones/iPads, the Transport Stream files are not broken up into